AxonIQ/food-ordering-demo/README.md

-# food-ordering-demo
+# Food Ordering Service

-Demo application focusing on the Food Ordering domain - Used in our video series
+This repository contains a demo application, focusing on the Food Ordering domain.
+This repository is for example used in our Axon Introduction video series.